jukrebs/xray-classification/berlin25_xray/README.md

 ### Start With Hospital A Only

-Local simulations are configured to spin up **one** supernode by default, which corresponds to Hospital A. This keeps experimentation fast and lets you de-risk the CXformer integration before federating with B and C. When you are ready, set `options.num-supernodes = 3` inside `[tool.flwr.federations.local-simulation]` (or pass `--num-supernodes 3` on the CLI) to bring every hospital back into the loop.
+Local simulations now launch all three hospitals by default, mirroring the cluster deployments.
+If you want to iterate quickly on Hospital A only, supply `--num-supernodes 1` (or edit the config temporarily) when running Flower locally.

 Example commands: